3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/02_aerial_acquisition_preprocessing_temp.md

 * [geometric correction](#geometric-correction),
 * selected [spectra transformations](#spectra-transformations) (e.g., minimum noise fraction, continuum removal, spectral indices), and spectra smoothening and denoising.

-The theme includes an [exercise](#excercise), a [self-evaluation quiz](#self-evaluation-quiz), and a list of [references](#references).
+The theme includes an [exercise](#exercise), a [self-evaluation quiz](#self-evaluation-quiz), and a list of [references](#references).

-In the practical exercise you will carry out a geometric correction of images acquired with a Nano-Hyperspec® camera mounted on the DJI Matrice 600 Pro platform.
+In the practical exercise, you will carry out geometric correction of images acquired with a Nano-Hyperspec® camera mounted on the DJI Matrice 600 Pro platform.

-After finishing this theme, you will be aware of flight parameters settings and in-situ measurements to be considered for a successful HS flight mission, you will understand principles of radiometric and geometric corrections, and you will be familiar with noise and data volume reduction methods.
+After finishing this theme, you will be aware of flight parameter settings and in-situ measurements to be considered for a successful HS flight mission;
+ you will understand the principles of radiometric and geometric correction; and you will be familiar with noise and data volume reduction methods.

 ## Planning airborne flight missions

-Radiometric and geometric quality of acquired images is one of the key factors influencing success of any application in imaging spectroscopy.
+Radiometric and geometric quality of acquired images is one of the key factors influencing the success of any application in imaging spectroscopy.
-Once the decision on the area of interest, required spectral and spatial resolutions is made, it is necessary to choose a suitable sensor and platform – spaceborne, airborne, or remotely piloted aircraft system (RPAS)/uncrewed aerial vehicle (UAV).
+Once the decision on the area of interest and required spectral and spatial resolution is made, it is necessary to choose a suitable sensor and platform – spaceborne, airborne, or remotely piloted aircraft system (RPAS)/uncrewed aerial vehicle (UAV).
 While the orbits and instruments of the spaceborne systems are fixed by their providers, planning of airborne missions is an important part of each use case.
-The main sensor and platform parameters to be considered for airborne flight mission are summarised in *Table 1*.
+The main sensor and platform parameters to be considered for an airborne flight mission are summarised in *Table 1*.
-Details on sensor parameters, so called parameters of interior orientation (focal length, lens distortion, position of the principal point), and parameters of exterior orientation (position of the projection centre and rotations of the sensor in space) can be found in photogrammetric literature (e.g., [Kraus, 2007, Förstner and Wrobel, 2016](#references)).
+Details on sensor parameters, so called parameters of interior orientation (focal length, lens distortion, and position of the principal point), and parameters of exterior orientation (position of the projection centre and rotations of the sensor in space), can be found in photogrammetric literature (e.g., [Kraus, 2007, Förstner and Wrobel, 2016](#references)).

 *Table 1.
 Selected sensors and airborne platform parameters to be considered for flight mission planning.
-For explanation of sensor types and platforms visit [Theme 1](../01_spectroscopy_principles/01_spectroscopy_principles.md).*
+For an explanation of sensor types and platforms, visit [Theme 1](../01_spectroscopy_principles/01_spectroscopy_principles.md).*

 <p align="center">
 <img src="media/table1.jpg" title="Sensor - platform." alt="Table 1" width="600"/>